vekatze/neut/book/src/overview.md

 If you need more information, see [How to Execute Types](./how-to-execute-types.md).

-You might wonder: _"So do I have to, for example, copy an entire list just to get its length?
-Isn't that a tragedy?"_.
-This topic is covered in [Static Memory Management](./static-memory-management.md) and [Modality and Memory](./modality-and-memory.md).
-As written there, Neut avoids such copy operations by using the _box modality_, achieving something like borrowing in Rust.
+At this point, one concern is whether operations such as taking the length of a list require copying the entire value.
+Neut avoids such copy operations by using the _box modality_, achieving something like borrowing.
+See [Static Memory Management](./static-memory-management.md) and [Modality and Memory](./modality-and-memory.md) for details.

 ## Quick List of Other Features

 - Call by value
 - Impure
 - Compiles to [LLVM IR](https://llvm.org/docs/LangRef.html) and binary
-- The type system ≈ System Fω + ADT + recursion + (type-in-type) + (box modality)
+- The type system ≈ System Fω + ADT + recursion + box modality
   - That is, the usual one in functional programming, but a bit generalized
 - Built-in [LSP support](./lovely-lsp-showcase.md)
 - Built-in [rapid prototyping experience](./rapid-prototyping.md) like scripting languages